priyanshusingh017/Dsa-daily/README.md

 # **DSA Daily Practice**

 Welcome to my **Data Structures and Algorithms (DSA)** repository! 🎯
-This repository is a collection of my daily DSA practice, including solutions to problems, lecture notes, and insights gained during my learning journey.
+This repository contains daily Data Structures and Algorithms (DSA) practice problems and solutions.
+It's designed to help programmers consistently improve their problem-solving skills by tackling various DSA challenges..

 ---